‘General Hospital’ Spoilers For Next 2 Weeks: Valentin Wants Ava To Clear His Name? Griffin To The Rescue

 General Hospital spoilers tease an exciting week ahead as Steve Burton returns to Port Charles.
-Franco (Roger Howarth) will feel the weight of betrayal and Liz (Rebecca Herbst) can’t help but think there is a lurking threat.
+Franco (Roger Howarth) will feel the weight of betrayal, and Liz (Rebecca Herbst) can’t help but think there is a lurking threat.
 While out of town, Ava (Maura West) will be held hostage.

 Scared And Alone